People often ask our criminal lawyers the question, “Is threatening someone against the law in Australia?”

 Is Threatening Someone Against the Law in Australia: Legislation

-- prevent or hinder any person, other than the first person from doing any act which the other person is lawfully entitled to do, or
+- Prevent or hinder any person, other than the first person, from doing any act which the other person is lawfully entitled to do, or

-- with intent to compel the other person to do any act which the other person is lawfully entitled to abstain from doing, or
+- With intent to compel the other person to do any act which the other person is lawfully entitled to abstain from doing, or

-In the ACT, Section 30 under the Crimes Act 1900 states that if:
+Now, is threatening someone against the law in Australia’s ACT?
+Yes.
+Section 30 under the Crimes Act 1900 states that a person is guilty of a punishable offence if:

-- a person makes a threat to another person to kill that person or someone else
+- A person makes a threat to another person to kill that person or someone else;

-- intending the other persons to fear that they would carry out the threat, or
+- Intending the other persons to fear that they would carry out the threat, or

-- being reckless whether or not the other person would fear that they would carry out the threat, and
+- Being reckless, whether or not the other person would fear that they would carry out the threat, and

-- they make the threat
+- They make the threat;

-- without lawful excuse, and
+- Without lawful excuse, and

-- in circumstances in which a reasonable person would fear that they would carry out the threat
+- In circumstances in which a reasonable person would fear that they would carry out the threat

-the first person is guilty of a punishable offence.
 If the court convicts them of this offence, the court may sentence them to imprisonment for:

 - 13 years – in the case of aggravated offences against this section